European Investment Bank funding for small and medium-sized businesses

 Applicants for this type of loan will be subject to each bank's own lending criteria, credit assessments, and terms and conditions, which may vary.

-There are several banks offering EIB-financed loans in the UK - search for a list of financial institutions offering EIB loans in the UK.
+There are several banks offering EIB-financed loans in the UK - read about financial institutions offering EIB loans in the UK.